 However, it’s important to be aware that petty crime does happen here – mostly pickpocketing.
 Several friends I lived with or traveled with in Ecuador had their phones or bags snatched over the course of the time they were in Ecuador.
 It’s important to be aware of, but don’t let this rule your trip or overwhelm you.

 When you make sure to take simple safety measures – designed to make you appear not the easiest target for crime – you’re more than likely to have a completely safe and perfectly uneventful trip.

 Keep Your Belongings Close

 Keep an eye on your backpack under bus seats, and any bags or backpacks while eating in restaurants.
 Don’t leave your phone or camera sitting out on the table when eating.
 Ladies – I recommend using a crossbody purse, and keeping it in front of you.
 Rest your hand over the zipper.

-I always use s-biner clips to lock the zippers together on my backpack, and I keep my suitcase locked at all times with a lock.
+I always use s-biner micro-locks to lock the zippers together on my backpack, and I keep my suitcase locked at all times with a lock with flexible cord.
 Feel free to use backpacks while out and about, but move them to your front when in public transport, in a market, or in another crowded area.

 Even if you’re totally lost, look confident and calm as you walk down the street.
 Don’t underestimate how much this can make a difference!

 Keep Expensive or Flashy Items Hidden

 This goes for technology, jewelry, etc. Don’t fear taking out your camera to take pictures or your phone to check a map, but don’t walk down the street with these things on display.

 Read More: Is Ecuador Safe?
 Ecuador Safety Guide